Zulekhamalik/network-api/README.md

 # network-api

-This repository contains tools for accessing the Nexus Network Testnet.
+This repository contains tools for accessing the Nexus Network.
+Nexus Network is in testnet phase and under development.
+Public endpoints, especially those marked as beta may change.

 ## Command line interface

-See the [CLI readme](./clients/cli/README.md) to get started.
+See the [CLI README](./clients/cli/README.md) to get started.

 ## API